Which place is cheaper, Kuala Lumpur or Athens?

 When we compare the travel costs of actual travelers between Athens and Kuala Lumpur, we can see that Athens is more expensive.
 And not only is Kuala Lumpur much less expensive, but it is actually a significantly cheaper destination.
 Since Athens is in Europe and Kuala Lumpur is in Asia, this is one of the main reasons why the costs are so different, as different regions of the world tend to have overall different travel costs.
 So, traveling to Kuala Lumpur would let you spend less money overall.
 Or, you could decide to spend more money in Kuala Lumpur and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Athens would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Athens than you might in Kuala Lumpur.

-Athens has a temperate climate with four distinct seasons, but Kuala Lumpur experiences a tropical climate with fairly warm weather most of the year.
+Athens has a temperate climate with four distinct seasons, but Kuala Lumpur experiences a warm climate with fairly sunny weather most of the year.

 The summer attracts plenty of travelers to both Athens and Kuala Lumpur.
 The summer months attract visitors to Athens because of the city activities and the family-friendly experiences.
-Plenty of visitors come to Kuala Lumpur because of the warm tropical climate that lasts throughout the year.
+Kuala Lumpur attracts visitors year-round for its warm weather and sunny climate.

 In the summer, Athens is around the same temperature as Kuala Lumpur.
-Typically, the summer temperatures in Athens in July are around 27°C (81°F), and Kuala Lumpur is about 28°C (82°F).
+Typically, the summer temperatures in Athens in July average around 27°C (81°F), and Kuala Lumpur averages at about 28°C (82°F).

 People are often attracted to the plentiful sunshine in Kuala Lumpur this time of the year.
 In Athens, it's very sunny this time of the year.
 Athens usually receives more sunshine than Kuala Lumpur during summer.
 Athens gets 357 hours of sunny skies, while Kuala Lumpur receives 200 hours of full sun in the summer.